grusin-db/bdq/README.md

   return [df1, df2]

-# waits for raw data sources to finish, and combines the data into one unioned view of name `combine_data`
+# waits for raw data sources to finish, and combines the data into one unioned view `combine_data`
+# note that dependencies are python functions, not names of views (TODO: to handle view names as well)
 @ppn.step(depends_on=[raw_data_single_source, raw_data_single_source_with_custom_name, raw_data_multi_source])
 def combine_data(p):
   df = table('raw_data_single_source') \